-- A.) The contracts were not required to be bid. - B.) The contract was approved by the governing board. - C.) One contract was amending and the terms agreed upon in the board minutes matched the actual payments. - D.) The supporting invoices agreed to the contract terms, and the invoice and related payments agreed to the terms and conditions of the contract.
+- A.) The contracts were not required to be bid. - B.) The contracts were approved by the governing board. - C.) One contract was amended and the terms agreed upon in the board minutes matched the actual payments. - D.) The supporting invoices agreed to the contract terms, and the invoice and related payments agreed to the terms and conditions of the contract.